Walt Whitman: Sexuality

 There is also some evidence that Whitman had sexual relationships with women.
 He had a romantic friendship with a New York actress, Ellen Grey, in the spring of 1862, but it is not known whether it was also sexual.
 He still had a photograph of her decades later, when he moved to Camden, and he called her "an old sweetheart of mine".
-In a letter, dated August 21, 1890, he claimed: "I have had six children—two are dead."
-This claim has never been corroborated.
 Toward the end of his life, he often told stories of previous girlfriends and sweethearts and denied an allegation from the New York Herald that he had "never had a love affair".
 As Whitman biographer Jerome Loving wrote, "the discussion of Whitman's sexual orientation will probably continue in spite of whatever evidence emerges."